Class Code: 04736

 COMMUNICATIONS TECHNICIAN 2

-Performs difficult/complex electronic work, installing, maintaining, and repairing a variety of communications equipment (e.g., two-way radio, microwave, telephone and data lines) in an assigned communication center, geographic area or central service shop; performs related work as required.
+Performs difficult/complex electronic work, installing, maintaining, and repairing a variety of communications equipment (e.g., two-way radio, microwave, traffic counting equipment, telephone and data lines) in an assigned communication center, geographic area or central service shop; performs related work as required.

 The Work Examples and Competencies listed are for illustrative purposes only and not intended to be the primary basis for position classification decisions.